 Applicants must show they do not suffer from a contagious disease.

 Contribution to the National Development & Social Fund

-To access the Maltese citizenship program, main applicants must be represented by Authorised Registered Mandataries and are required to contribute €650,000 to Malta.
-Of this contribution, 70 per cent will go into a National Development and Social Fund to be set up by the Government of Malta and to be run by a board of trustees on the lines of the Sovereign Wealth Fund in Norway.
-The rest will go to the consolidated fund.
+To qualify for Malta Citizenship by Investment, the main applicant is required to contribute at least €650,000 to Malta.
+Of this contribution, 70 per cent will go into the Fund set up by the Government of Malta and run by a board of trustees.
+The rest goes to the consolidated fund.

-The CNDSF's scope will be to carry out projects linked to education, innovation, job creation and the implementation of the jobs plus strategy, social projects and projects in the public health sector.
-The fund will be on the same level as the Central Bank
+The Fund will finance projects linked to education, public health, innovation, job creation and social projects.
+The fund is on the same level as the Central Bank.

 Property Purchase or Rental